Alan Davey (musician): Other projects

 Davey's first venture outside of the Hawkwind camp (whilst still in the band) was a brief stint helping out on bass duties in Dumpy's Rusty Nuts, in 1988.
-One of the gigs was recorded and released on Razor Records (RAZ D39): Firkin Well Live - Somewhere Else in England.
+One of the gigs was recorded and released on Razor Records (RAZ D39): Firkin Well Live – Somewhere Else in England.

 Davey has now released an album of Arabic-flavoured material with former Hawkwind vocalist Bridget Wishart.

 March 2008 saw the release of the début album by Gunslinger entitled Earthquake in E Minor.
 The album featured some of the material that had been written between 1979 and 1982 during the band's first inception.
-Gunslinger are currently touring on an increasingly busy schedule, through the UK and mainland Europe.
-The band have in particular built a following in Belgium, Holland, Germany and France.
 In September 2011, Gunslinger embarked upon their first US tour.
 In March 2012, the band headlined the British Steel Festival VI at the Camden Underworld.

 On 18 May 2009, Davey released the solo album entitled Eclectic Devils, on his own record label Earthquake Records.
-It featured contributions from former Hawkwind violinist/keyboardist Simon House, Josh Dreamspirit, Nigel Potter, James Hodkinson, Louis Davey and Isobel from Bruise.
+It included contributions from former Hawkwind violinist/keyboardist Simon House, Josh Dreamspirit, Nigel Potter, James Hodkinson, Louis Davey and Isobel from Bruise.

 After his departure from Hawkwind, Davey was active in the reformed Hawklords band, consisting of several former members of Hawkwind.
-He joined the group for a one-off Barney Bubbles benefit show in 2009, a mini tour in 2010, and was part of the touring lineup for a major 2012 UK tour, sharing bass duties with Adrian Shaw.
-However, Davey did not appear on the subsequent Hawklords album "We Are One", and did not tour the album in September/October 2012 either, due to the album being recorded and mixed without his or Nik Turner's knowledge.
-The funds used to finance the project, Alan's and Nik's, were used without their permission.
+He joined the group for a one-off Barney Bubbles benefit show in 2009, a mini tour in 2010, and was part of the touring line-up for a major 2012 UK tour, sharing bass duties with Adrian Shaw.
+However, Davey did not appear on the subsequent Hawklords album "We Are One", and did not tour the album in September/October 2012 either.